 This office also supervises the Customs Intelligence Unit of the service on behalf of the Comptroller-General.
 Other units supervised by this office are the Public Relations Unit and the Secretariat of the Customs Management.

-The policy objectives of the system include improvement of Revenue generation, facilitation of trade through speedy clearance, supply of reliable and timely trade Statistics of planning purposes, elimination of Customs fraud, standardization of Forms and procedures, Enhancement of management and monitoring of Customs operations especially in the field, and international interchange of Customs data through the WCO/WTO.
+The policy objectives of the system includes improvement of Revenue generation, facilitation of trade through speedy clearance, supply of reliable and timely trade Statistics of planning purposes, elimination of Customs fraud, standardization of Forms and procedures, Enhancement of management and monitoring of Customs operations especially in the field, and international interchange of Customs data through the WCO/WTO.

 Presently, the system is in operation in all the major sea and airports in the Country.
 Its major features include modules for the management of Manifests, Import and Export Licenses, Customs Declarations, Suspense Procedures, Selectivity, Accounting Functions, Control Files, Valuation, Examination, Tariff and Taxation, Statistics, Documentation, Utilities and Configuration.

-Legal Department Unit has the responsibility that is derived from the powers conferred on the Attorney General and Honurable Minister of Justice of the Federation who is the Chief Law Officer of Nigeria.
+Legal Department Unit has the responsibility that is derived from the powers conferred on the Attorney General and Honorable Minister of Justice of the Federation who is the Chief Law Officer of Nigeria.
 Such powers include the institution and defense of all actions whereby the Government or any of its Agencies is involved.

 The Legal Adviser in this regard, therefore serves as the principal legal adviser to the Comptroller-General and the officers and employees of the Nigeria Customs Service.
 This office provides legal services to the Service in matters relating to its statutory functions of the Service.